Great Bear Lake

-The name originated from the Chipewyan language word satudene, meaning "grizzly bear water people".
+The name originated from the Chipewyan word satudene, meaning "grizzly bear-water people".
 The Sahtu, a Dene people, are named after the lake.
-Grizzly Bear Mountain on the shore of the lake also comes from Chipewyan, meaning, "bear large hill".
+Grizzly Bear Mountain, or Sahoyue, on the shore of the lake also comes from Chipewyan, meaning "bear-large hill".

-The Sahoyue (Grizzly Bear Mountain) peninsula on the south side of the lake and the Edacho (Scented Grass Hills) peninsula on the west side form the Saoyú-ʔehdacho National Historic Site of Canada.
+Sahoyue (Grizzly Bear Mountain), a peninsula on the south side of the lake, and Edacho (Scented Grass Hills), another peninsula on the west side, form the Saoyú-ʔehdacho National Historic Site of Canada.

 Geography

 The lake has a surface area of 31153 km2 and a volume of 2234 km3.
 Its maximum depth is 446 m and average depth 71.7 m.
 The shoreline is 2719 km and the catchment area of the lake is 114717 km2.
 Great Bear Lake is covered with ice from late November to July.

 The lake is known for its considerable clarity.
 Explorer John Franklin wrote in 1828 that a white rag placed in the water did not disappear until it exceeded a depth of 15 fathom.